 Cetirizine is excreted in human breast milk.

-Cetirizine (Zyrtec) and loratadine (Claritin) are non-sedating antihistamines used to treat symptoms of allergic reaction such as symptoms of seasonal hay fever (allergic rhinitis) such as sneezing, runny nose, red/watery/itchy eyes, hives, and allergic skin rash.
+Cetirizine (Zyrtec) and loratadine (Claritin) are non-sedating antihistamines used to treat symptoms of allergic reaction such as symptoms of seasonal hay fever (allergic rhinitis) such as sneezing, runny nose, and red/watery/itchy eyes.
 Both cetirizine and loratadine are available over-the-counter (OTC) and in generic form.
 Side effects of cetirizine and loratadine that are similar include drowsiness, dry mouth, headache, and fatigue.